Nooch98/PassGuard-OS/README.md

 HKEY_CURRENT_USER\Software\Google\Chrome\NativeMessagingHosts\com.passguard.os
 ```
 pointing to the path of `com.passguard.os.json`.

+You can also use the `Register_Extension_windows.ps1` script for Windows by providing the path to the `com.passguard.os.json` file when prompted, and it will be added automatically.

 ### PassGuard NativeHost
 You need to extract `passguard_native_host`dir from the PassGuard-OS directory.